magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

 date: 06/13/2023
 ---

+# Magic Leap Application Simulator Release Notes

 # Version 3.6.0

 ## What's New
-  * App Sim in ML Hub will validate graphics support of the host machine and warning user if the support is not sufficient.
+  * App Sim will validate graphics support of the host machine upon start and warn user if the support is lacking or not sufficient.
   * Channel Editor has been removed as it causes more confusion than value to the users.

 ## Bug Fixes